The reference librarians at the Ross-Blakley Law Library are happy to help you find or navigate research resources.

 Bankruptcy and Debtor/Creditor: Examples and Explanations (Brian A. Blum, 2014)

 This book is designed for law students.
 It gives a wealth of information about bankruptcy along with helpful questions to test the student’s knowledge.
-This title is also available thorough the WK Online Study Aids Platform (ASU Law students only).
+This title is also available thorough the Aspen Learning Library (ASU Law students only).

 This resource provides timely information regarding statutory changes and judicial decisions affecting bankruptcy issues, including consumer and business liquidation cases under Chapter 7 of the Bankruptcy Code, business reorganization under Chapter 11 of the Bankruptcy Code, Chapter 13 debt adjustments for individuals with regular income, alternative insolvency proceedings under state law, Bankruptcy Court jurisdiction and the right to a jury trial, the trustee's power to avoid fraudulent transfers and preferences, and assumption and rejection of executory contracts and leases.
 It also provides thousands of case citations for easy location of primary authority.
 This resource would be extremely useful for the bankruptcy practitioner.